Have you ever watched online content on the Samsung smart tv? If so, you have quite a face unable to connect to the Samsung server issue on your tv.

 Ans: Samsung tv error 189 indicates that the smart tv cannot connect to its server.
 It happens when the internet connection is poor or the server is offline.

-Ans: You can verify the Samsung server is online or offline by asking for a request on the official Samsung site.
+Ans: You can verify whether the Samsung server is online or offline by asking for a request on the official Samsung site.